 How to Make the Terrible Twos Terrific:

 It may not seem like it now, but someday you will look back on your child’s early years with nostalgia.
-Toddlers can be terrible at
+Toddlers can be terrible at times, but deep down they are still their sweet, funny, loving little selves.
+What they need far more than time-outs or spankings are parents who can exercise a little patience and understanding.

-parents who can exercise a little patience and understanding.
-So, in between temper tantrums and diaper disasters and hunger strikes, enjoy your child.
+So, in between temper tantrums and diaper disasters, and hunger strikes, enjoy your child.
 Tickle them.
 Color with them.
 Make long Play-Doh snakes and sing the ABCs and run around at the park.
 Snuggle.
 Take pleasure in your toddler’s lisping voice and chubby fingers.
 These moments won’t last forever.
-Today you’re cleaning crayon off the wall and contemplating a move to Antarctica, but tomorrow you’ll be wiping a tear away as you drive her to the prom.
+Today you’re cleaning crayons off the wall and contemplating a move to Antarctica, but tomorrow you’ll be wiping a tear away as you drive her to the prom.
 Childhood memories and experiences enlighten a person’s worldview, so take the initiative to give your little one a happy foundation for their life.

 How to Entertain a Terrible Two:

 Getting through the terrible twos is as simple as knowing how best to entertain a small child.
-Sometimes, just adding a little
+Sometimes, just adding a little unscripted fun in a boring or difficult situation can be enough to prevent meltdowns.
+For example:

-1. Riding around in a car all day is often very tedious to a small child.
-By playing a variety of popular car games during your
+1. Riding around in a car all day is often very tedious for a small child.
+By playing a variety of popular car games during your daily errands, you can stave off irritation and help the time fly by.

 3. If it’s too cold or wet to go outside, a blank piece of computer paper and a few crayons can provide hours of imaginative fun.